vault27/Foundation/ipsec.md

     - Meaning 2 - it is a logical object stored and tracked by the device (router/firewall)
 - SAs are used in both meanings in both Phases of IKE protocol
 - Phase 1 and Phase 2 of IKE negotioations have different SAs
+- Each IPSec connection to 1 peer has minimum 3 SAs in router's memory: 1 SA for Phase 1 tunnel (bidectional, used for inbound and outbound traffic) and 2 SAs for Phase 2 tunnel: one for Inbound traffic and one for Outbound
+- Each IPSec connection to a peer may have more than 2 Phase 2 SAs, it depends on the amount of traffic selectors, for each traffic selector another pair of SAs for Phase 2 is created

 ### 3.1 Phase 1 - IKE SA